hwoihann/wiki2gether/_posts/bioinfo/2018-03-06-week1-project-management.md

 ## 3. Use Directories to Divide Up Your Project into Subprojects
-ake-home point is: leverage directories to help stay organized
+Take-home point is: leverage directories to help stay organized

 Creating directories to logically separate subprojects (e.g., sequencing data quality improvement, aligning, analyzing alignment results, etc.) can simplify complex